aignacio/cocotbext-ahb/README.md

 **Arguments**
 * address - Single or a list of integer addresses to be written to or read from
-* value - Single or a list of integer addresses to be written to or read from
+* value - Single or a list of integer values to be written, ignored for reads
 * mode - Single or a list of operation types - 0 (Read) or 1 (Write)
 * Optional[size] - Integer number of bytes to be written/read (for instance, in 32-bit bus, 1, 2 or 4 bytes), default is the max bus size
 * Optional[pip] - Define if the address/data phase will overlap in a pipeline manner or not, default non-pipelined